Technology transfer initiatives

 Techshare day 2019

-Created in 2016 by a collaboration between Politecnico di Torino and Intesa Sanpaolo, the TechShare Day is a day dedicated to sharing tech knowledge.
+Created in 2016 by a collaboration between Politecnico di Torino and Intesa Sanpaolo, the TechShare Day is a day dedicated to sharing technological knowledge.
 The University presents its portfolio of patents, prototypes, and professional expertise to companies, investors, and the academic world, via a series of dedicated events that are open and free.